asyrul21/recode-beginner-python/lectures/week-7/README.md

    NOTE: WE WILL LEARN ABOUT DATA FILE READ AND WRITE NEXT WEEK

    The class has been instantiated to an object called `jsonRW`.
 Hence, ot use any of its methods, you need to reference the OBJECT.
-DONT reference to BLUEPRINT.
+DONT reference the BLUEPRINT.
 Example:

    ```python
    jsonRW.save(data)